-This full day tutorial presents a practical introduction to Answer Set Programming (ASP), aiming at using ASP languages and systems for solving application problems.
-Starting from the essential formal foundations, it introduces ASP's solving technology, modeling language and methodology, while practically illustrating the overall solving process via existing applications.
+This half-day tutorial presents a practical introduction to Answer Set Programming (ASP), aiming at using ASP languages and systems for solving application problems.
+Starting from the essential formal foundations, it introduces ASP's solving technology, modeling language and methodology, and systems.